hartmaj2/cs-tabor-is/denik.md

   - Don't forget to pass some of the necessary properties to the Json request
   - After submit I need to create new instance of the MealFormData object otherwise the validation won't reset
     - This means I also have to load the AllergenSelection list again after each submission
+- Implemented remove button - basically same as last time
+- Tried to implement edit button
+  - mostly works but allergens are not loading properly to the form
+  - Also the text should change to Edit meal on the submit button when editing
+  - Should try to reuse editMealModal instead of having both editMealModal and addMealModal

+## 6.9.2024

+### TODO:
+- [ ] Display allergens next to meal (also good for debugging)
+- [ ] Fix edit meal modal